lalitjadav007/Search-in-Recyclerview/README.md

 # Search-in-Recyclerview in Android
 Search functionality with recyclerview in android.
 Here is simple demo to make your recyclerview searchable.
 By following this demo you can implement search functionality to your RecyclerView in android.
+Here I got country list and display in Recyclerview.

 Follow these steps to implement search functionality with RecyclerView :
 1. Create new project with Android studio.